dotzenith/dotconfig/README.md

 ### ❖ Mystery-Section
    - You might be wondering, "What is this section for?"
-   - I could just tell you, but what's the fun in that!
-   - Keep wondering :)
+I'm afraid you'll have to keep wondering :)

 <br>